Our evidence-based analysis of Lion’s Mane Mushroom features

 Modern research has discovered that Lion’s Mane extract enhances the production of nerve growth factor (NGF).
 NGF is a protein that, in the brain, plays a critical role in the survival and function of neurons responsible for attention, arousal, motivation, memory, and consciousness.
 Increased levels of NGF have been shown to enhance memory and learning.

 Neurogenesis, Neuroprotection, and Nerve Growth Factor

 One of the most exciting aspects of Lion’s Mane is that it significantly increases levels of nerve growth factor (NGF), a specific type of brain protein that plays an essential role in brain plasticity, learning, and memory.

 High levels of NGF are associated with optimal brain health, function, and resilience.
 NGF protects existing neurons and is also crucial to neurogenesis, or the regeneration of neural connections impaired by age, injury, or disease.

 Research confirms that Lion’s Mane is a powerful neuroprotectant.
 In a notable Japanese study, mice were fed a diet containing both Lion’s Mane and a peptide known to create learning and memory impairment.
 Lion’s Mane successfully prevented the cognitive impairments and dysfunction the peptide typically produces, a result the researchers attributed to increased NGF.

 Lion’s Mane has also demonstrated significant antioxidant and anti-inflammatory properties, both of which add to its neuroprotective capability.

 Enhanced Memory and Brain Function

-Human studies also suggest that Lion’s Mane can help improve depression and anxiety symptoms after several weeks of supplementation.
+Lion’s Mane may help improve depression and anxiety symptoms.